MidCamp/midcamp-2016-website/vagrant/README.md

 ## Notes

-* When logging into the VM, be sure to run the "sudo su" command.
+* When logging into the VM, be sure to run the `sudo su` command.
 Most things you'll want to do on the VM require you be act as the root user.

 * Perform all drush operations from the VM's command line.